aryan7tiwary/Hand-Cricket/README.md

 HOW TO PLAY THIS GAME ON A LINUX MACHINE USNIG A COMMAND IN TERMINAL!

+STEP 1: Copy the file using command > Git clone https://github.com/aryan7tiwary/Hand-Cricket

-STEP 1: Change the user name in play_handcricket file
+STEP 2: Change the user name in play_handcricket file

-STEP 2: Move hand_cricket file to /usr/bin
+STEP 3: Move hand_cricket file to /usr/bin

-STEP 3: Give execution permission to the file.
+STEP 4: Give execution permission to the file.
 You can do it by command: chmod +x /usr/bin/play_handcricket

-STEP 4: Now open terminal and play the game just by entering the command > play_handcricket
+STEP 5: Now open terminal and play the game just by entering the command > play_handcricket